bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- 33° dew point
+- 34° dew point
-- Partly Cloudy
+- Cloudy
-- 50% humidity
+- 49% humidity
 - 12 mph wind
-- 75% cloud cover
+- 100% cloud cover
 - 21 AQI 🟩
-- 2 inches of rain expected in the next 72 hours
+- 1.78 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>